t-crest/patmos-sail/uclid/README.md

   check whether a downstream instruction can be blocked by an upstream instruction.

-- param-* for setting different BMC depth for the different condition test cases.
+- param-* for setting BMC depths for the different available test cases.

 - property-* the default properties being checked (property-default.ucl) to ensure that the developed models are correct and the specific property using the delay of the downstream instruction (property-notiming-anomaly.ucl).

-- test-check.ucl: used to verify that models in the src directory can be parsed by uclid
+- test-check.ucl is used to verify that models in the src directory can be parsed by uclid

 How to run some models
 -------------------

+The following are examples of how to run models.
+Please modify to pick the appropriate stalling logic and test case as needed.

 In-order model: